nicolasochem/tzip/drafts/current/draft-consensus-key.md

 At any time, if over one third of the stake goes offline, the chain can not move forward.
 Decentralization is key to avoiding this.

-The drain operation acts as an deterrent against centralization and ensures that the consensus keys ultimately has the same control over the balance than the delegate's key.
+The drain operation acts as an deterrent against centralization and ensures that the consensus keys ultimately has the same control over the balance than the manaker key.

 #### As a recovery mechanism from baker's key loss